-The minimum wage in British Columbia is $14.60 per hour, but from June 2021, it is likely to increase at least to $15.20 per hour.
+The minimum wage in British Columbia is $14.60 per hour, but from June 2021, it increased to $15.20 per hour.
 It applies to most of the categories of workers with a few exceptions.

 For a liquor server, the minimum wage for an hour is $13.95, tips and other bonuses are not included in it.
 Whereas, for live-in home support, the minimum wage is $113.50 for a day or part day.

 For residential caretakers, the rate is decided on the basis of the total number of suits or rooms in a building.
 For live-in camp leaders, the minimum rate is $116.86 per day, which would be hiked to $121.65 for a day from June this year.

 In Manitoba, the minimum wage rate is $11.90 per hour, which changed on October 1, 2021.

 For heavy construction-based industry, there are in total 10 classifications and the minimum pay rate varies from $12.75 to $25.25.
 Also, the minimum wage does not apply to workers that work less than 12 hours a week.

 If an employer provides meal and stays facilities, he/she can not deduct more than $1 for a meal and $7 per week for the stay in a pay period.

 The minimum wage in New Brunswick is $11.70 per hour and is adjusted on April 1 every year relative to the CPI (Consumer Price Index).